christophsax/x13story/README.md

 - a nicely formated PDF ([example](http://www.christophsax.com/x13story/x11.pdf))

-- or as an online story that can be manipulated interactively ([example](http://www.christophsax.com/x13story/), see screenshot below).
+- or as an online story that can be manipulated interactively ([example](http://www.christophsax.com/x13story/), see screenshot).

 ![](https://raw.githubusercontent.com/christophsax/x13story/master/out/screenshot.png)

 We see both static PDFs and interactive online stories as part of an ideal workflow that simplifies discussions on seasonal adjustment.
-A preliminary draft of the
-[vignette](https://github.com/christophsax/x13story/raw/master/vignettes/x13story.pdf)  describes the workflow in more detail.
+A preliminary draft of the [vignette](https://github.com/christophsax/x13story/raw/master/vignettes/x13story.pdf) describes the workflow in more detail.

 ### Installation